beakerbrowser/pauls-dat-api/README.md

 All async methods work with callbacks and promises.
 If no callback is provided, a promise will be returned.

+Any time a hyperdrive `archive` is expected, a [dat-node](https://github.com/datproject/dat-node) instance can be used.

 ## API

 ```js